Reds vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cincinnati Reds and Jake Fraley hit the field in the third game of a four-game series against Nolan Gorman and the St. Louis Cardinals on Wednesday at Great American Ball Park.
+The Cincinnati Reds and Jonathan India hit the field at Great American Ball Park against Paul DeJong and the St. Louis Cardinals on Thursday.

-The Reds are listed as +135 moneyline underdogs in this matchup against the favorite Cardinals (-160).
-The matchup's over/under is set at 10.5 runs.
+The Cardinals are favored in this one, at -175, while the underdog Reds have +145 odds to win.
+The over/under is 10.5 runs for the matchup (with -105 odds on the over and -115 odds to go under).

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.